mosip/documentation/docs/mobile-id-app-user-guide.md

 <img src="_images/mobile-id-edit-tag.jpeg" width="200" height="400">

 8. Enter the new name and click **Save**.
-You will now see the edited label being displayed.
+You will now see the updated labels being displayed.

 <img src="_images/mobile-app-edited-tag.jpeg" width="200" height="400">

+Likewise, the resident can tap `Add ID` to generate the credentials for their family or friends.

 ## Sharing credentials